Bangor Federal Credit Union takes your security very seriously.

 - Run updated anti-virus and anti-spyware software on your computer and mobile devices.
 Be sure to keep the software updated so you have the latest protection available.

-- Make sure to install any available operating system patches regularly, and do not use computers with operating systems that are no longer supported (such as Windows XP).
+- Make sure to install any available operating system patches regularly, and do not use computers with operating systems that are no longer supported (such as Windows XP, Windows 7).

 - Install and utilize third-party applications and software that you really need.
-Make sure it is from the vendor such as the Android, Apple, or Windows Store.
+Make sure it is from the vendor such as the Google Play, Apple, or Windows Store.
 Since the app stores allow third-parties to post and sell apps, make sure the app is from a trustworthy source.

 Here are some tips for how to avoid becoming a victim of Identity Theft: